Failure to Register as a Sex Offender

 As your case moves forward, the prosecuting attorney may offer you a plea bargain deal.
 Unfortunately, the penalties outlined in their first proposal are likely to be quite harsh.
 To convince them to offer more lenient terms, a period of negotiation may be needed.

-The lawyers at Koenig & Owen, LLC, have been negotiating plea bargain deals for sex crimes clients for many years.
+The lawyers at James D. Owen, LLC, have been negotiating plea bargain deals for sex crimes clients for many years.
 During that time, we have learned many of the best tactics and techniques to use to persuade prosecutors to be a little more lenient.
 With our team on your side, you can be confident that you will be well represented at the negotiating table.

 Represent You in Court